-We can then review your child’s or children’s entitlement to free school meals.
+We can then review your child’s or children’s entitlement to FSM.

-The rules have been permanently extended free school meal eligibility to children in all households with no recourse to public funds (NRPF), subject to maximum income thresholds.
+The rules have been permanently extended FSM eligibility to children in all households with no recourse to public funds (NRPF), subject to maximum income thresholds.

 These groups include, but may not be limited to children of: